dovecot/documentation/source/settings/core.rst

    Attachments below this size will not be saved externally.

-.. dovecot_core:setting:: mail_attribute_dict
+.. dovecot_core:setting:: mail_attribute
    :seealso: @imap_metadata;dovecot_core
-   :todo: Indicate metadata setting
-   :values: @string
+   :values: @named_filter

-   The dictionary to be used for key=value mailbox attributes.
+   Named filter for initializing :ref:`dict driver <dict>` for server and mailbox attributes (key=value).

-   This is used by the URLAUTH and METADATA extensions.
+   This is used by the URLAUTH and METADATA extensions, as well as various other features.

-   :ref:`Mail user variables <variables-mail_user>` can be used.

    Example:

    .. code-block:: none

+     mail_attribute {
+       dict_driver = file
-     mail_attribute_dict = file:%h/dovecot-attributes
+       dict_file_path = %h/dovecot-attributes
+     }

 .. dovecot_core:setting:: mail_cache_fields